UmeshBuraWissen/gcp-infra-iac/README.md

 Step 1: Run 'gcloud auth login --update-adc' in VSCode editor in the ouput terminal

-Step 2: In workspace.sh update below two parameters:
+Step 2: In workspace.ini update below two parameters:

             1. PROJECT_ID_SUFFIX="aaaa" # Has to be unique
             2. GITHUB_PAT="xxx"